 She could well believe it.
 But it was the only hope she had.

 She took another look at the sleeping barbarian and paused.
 The hilt of one of his blades stuck out of its sheath at his left hip.
-Suddenly recalling the dagger, she glanced around.
+Suddenly recalling the dagger he had threatened her with, she glanced around.
 There!
 Lost beneath a layer of leaves except for its pointed tip which glinted sharply in the moonlight.
 She circled the barbarian and picked it up.
 It was surprisingly heavy and long and wicked-looking.
 For a fleeting moment it made her feel powerful.
-She stared at the blood along its sharpened edge, glanced at the barbarian.
+She stared at the blood along its sharpened edge, then glanced at the barbarian.
 Should she?
 Could she?
-Licking her lips, she took a step back towards the trees, then paused again, rocking on her heels.
+Licking her lips, she took a step towards him, then paused again, rocking on her heels.
 A chop to the back of the neck.
 Swift and silent.
 That’s all it would take.
 Revenge for Father, her brothers and Father Joel, all in one fell move.
 She would be right to do it.
 It was what he deserved.
 The anger was there, the fury.
 She could feel it simmering deep in her guts, but when she reached for it, all she felt was a biting coldness.

 She was no killer.